MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/guidance-SkypeforBusiness.md

 </tbody>
 </table>

-_Table 3: Teams for meetings tenant settings_

 Scheduled meetings can be organized via the Teams desktop client, a browser, or via Microsoft Outlook using the meeting add-in for Microsoft Teams.
 Once scheduled meetings in Teams is enabled, we recommend you start educating users to create new Teams meetings or update existing Skype for Business meetings to Teams meetings.

-### Rollout of Teams for chat and calling
+### Rollout of Teams for calling

-Private chat and calling are the capabilities in Microsoft Teams that will be continuously developed, and over time provide a compelling replacement to Skype for Business.
-When your organization considers that Teams private chat and calling capabilities meet key business requirements, the following settings can be configured at the tenant level to enable private chat and calling in Teams.
-The Calls and Meetings, and Messaging settings need to be applied to both Business and Enterprise users, and Guest users (if Guest Access is applicable to your organization).
+Private calling is the Teams capability that will be continuously developed, and over time provide a compelling replacement to Skype for Business.
+When your organization considers that Teams private calling capabilities meet key business requirements, the following settings can be configured at the tenant level to enable private calling in Teams.

 <table>
 <thead>